oddscenes-org/os-toolkit/README.md

 # Description
 Most react/webpack/babel setups don't have good production deployment - this repo has all the tools needed to build and deploy easily.
-Includes a couple plugins (gonna add more later) that can help to get started with animation, time etc.
+Also includes some plugins that can help to get started with animation, time, interaction etc.

 **Uses**:
 - Webpack